 It is part of this intelligence that makes it a little tricky to train them.
 Also, they are quite good at tearing things down, meaning your fence is probably not going to hold them in place.
 You may want to mend fences – literally – before you learn the hard way.

-Add the cuddly size and full fur to the mix and strangers are going to stop you down the road to pet him.
+Add the cuddly size, and full fur to the mix and strangers are going to stop you down the road to pet him.
 They are even cuter when they make a mess and look at you with their doll eyes for pity.

 Check their Diet

-Huskies and Corgis are naturally hyperactive since their ancestors ran after sheep and pulled sledges and so the sedentary life of the city will not provide enough exercise.
+Huskies and Corgis are naturally hyperactive since their ancestors ran after sheep and pulled sleds and so the sedentary life of the city will not provide enough exercise.

 He also likes to roam and make friends and so you want to let him off his leash to interact with other dogs and to play with you.
 He likes that a lot, by the way.

 Cost and Adoption

 The cost of a Horgi depends on the original breed.
-Pure breeds will certainly attract higher prices but generally you can expect to pay anything from a couple of hundred thousand to $1,000.
+Pure breeds will certainly attract higher prices, but generally, you can expect to pay anything from a couple of hundred thousand to $1,000.